5quiwyrm/forest/STANDARD.md

 All values can be compared with =.
 All values can be duplicated with dup, and dropped with drop.
+All top 2 values can be swapped with swap.

 ## ints